 On the ramp to I-20, I hammered it.
 That 8-cylinder gargled like a sick school child would salt water.
 The wheels spun, grabbed the concrete and we both almost ended up in the backseat.
-What a beautiful machine.
+What a beautiful and scary machine.

 5:10 AM: We make the right turn onto Berckmans Rd. and pass this gaggle of anxious attendees lounging outside the main entrance in their armrest-less green Masters chairs.
 They’re sipping coffee and reading newspapers, two and a half hours before they’re allowed onto the grounds.
 I’d say it was comical if I weren’t one of them.